MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

 1. The Materialize replica will need access to connect to the upstream database.
 This is usually controlled by IP address.
 If you are hosting your own installation of Materialize, add the replica's IP address in the security group for the RDS instance.

-    If you are using Materialize Cloud, you will need to make the RDS instance publicly accessible; Materialize Cloud instances do not have static IP addresses.
+    If you are using Materialize Cloud, you can follow the steps here to get your [Materialize instace static IP address](/docs/cloud/security/#static-ip-addresses).

 1. Restart the database so all changes can take effect.